oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gzip/README.md

-`-Xshardware` | Target FPGA hardware (as opposed to FPGA emulator) `-Xsparallel=2` | Uses two cores when compiling the bitstream through Quartus `-Xsseed=22` | Uses seed 22 (seed 22 for Low latency Variant) during Quartus, yields slightly higher fmax `-Xsnum-reorder=6` | On Intel Stratix® 10 SX only, specify a wider data path for reading data from global memory `-Xsopt-arg="-nocaching"` | Specifies that cached LSUs should not be used.
+`-Xshardware` | Target FPGA hardware (as opposed to FPGA emulator) `-Xsparallel=2` | Uses two cores when compiling the bitstream through Quartus `-Xsseed=22` | Uses seed 22 (seed 22 for Low latency Variant) during Quartus, yields slightly higher fmax `-Xsnum-reorder=6` | On Intel Stratix® 10 SX only, specify a wider data path for read data from global memory `-Xsopt-arg="-nocaching"` | Specifies that cached LSUs should not be used.
 `-DNUM_ENGINES=<1|2>` | Specifies that 1 GZIP engine should be compiled when targeting Intel Arria® 10 GX and two engines when targeting Intel Stratix® 10 SX